jasonshave/JavaManagedIdentityWebAPI/README.md

 This example provides the necessary code, configuration guidance, and tests associated with calling a protected web API using the [Java Spring Boot framework](https://spring.io/projects/spring-boot).
 We use Azure Active Directory as our authorization server to provide a token to the calling application which passes it to the web server where it is validated.
-The web API then either permits or denys the call to the URL.
+The web API then either permits or denys the call to the URL using Spring Security.

 A common way of providing Azure Active Directory authentication to a web API from a Single Page Application ("SPA") is to use
 [OAuth 2.0 implicit grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-implicit-grant-flow).
-However, what if you needed to authenticate an application running as a service; without a real person providing credentials?
-Given this use case, we rely on the [OAuth 2.0 client credentials grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).
+However, if you needed to authenticate an application running as a service (daemon) without a real person providing, we rely on the
+[OAuth 2.0 client credentials grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).

+**NOTE:** This sample was recently updated to use the newer [MSAL4J](https://github.com/AzureAD/microsoft-authentication-library-for-java) library instead of the older [ADAL4J](https://github.com/AzureAD/azure-activedirectory-library-for-java).

 ## Scenario